Levantado/henry_hub_natural_gas_spot_price-/README.md

 We extract this data and normalize into 3 files:
 *days date format (dd/mm/YYYY)*

-* day_grouping.csv - the main file where data showns by
+* day_grouping.csv - the main file

 * month_grouping.csv - the normalizing and grouping data by months

 * year_grouping.csv - the normalizing and grouping data by years

 ## Preparation